 Angela Nissel is the author of two books: the national best-selling comedic memoir The Broke Diaries and the critically acclaimed by every magazine under the sun – but only her mom and some cousins seemed to have purchased it – Mixed.
 In addition to books, she’s also a television writer and producer.
 What has she done recently?
 Tyler the Creator’s The Jellies airing soon on Adult Swim.
 She’s also written for Scrubs, Til Death, The Boondocks and numerous shows that never made it on the air.

 Angela was born a lower-middle class light-brown child in Philadelphia.
 She even stayed in that fair city for college, graduating from the University of Pennsylvania with a medical anthropology degree.
-That expensive-ass degree led to a stellar career as a temp for the IRS, a “melter” in a metalworking shop, and as a “sleep apnea auditor” working the 12AM to 8AM shift at a local hospital.
+That expensive-ass degree led to a series of broke ass jobs: IRS temp, a “melter” in a metalworking shop, and as a “sleep apnea auditor” working the 12AM to 8AM shift at a local hospital.

 After analyzing the snores and hacking spit of sleeping people, she co-founded a dotcom, OkayPlayer.com with her friend Ahmir Thompson of The Roots.
 The site is still very alive and well but she left it permanently to the care of its co-founder after The Broke Diaries was published.
 She decided to pursue writing full-time and finally ventured out of Philadelphia to Hollywood.

 Upon arriving in Hollywood, she learned that just because someone’s vanity plates read “PRDCR”, doesn’t mean he has the connections to make your book into a screenplay or even help you get a writing job.